takemaru/dnet/README.md

 provided by Graphillion, such as counting, search, and iteration for configurations in the object.

-We count the number of all the feasible configurations.
+Count the number of all the feasible configurations.

 ```python
 >>> configs.len()